 We first examined the quality of the resulting OTU clusters from each method using the Matthews correlation coefficient (MCC).
-MCC is a metric used to measure OTU cluster quality based on the similarity of all pairs of sequences and whether they are appropriately clustered or not (3).
-MCC scores range between negative one and one, and measure how well clustering assignment correlates with the distance between sequences.
-To ensure that OptiFit appropriately integrated new sequence data into the existing OTUs, we expected the MCC scores produced by the OptiFit workflow to be similar to that of de novo clustering using the OptiClust algorithm.
+MCC is an objective metric used to measure OTU cluster quality based on the similarity of all pairs of sequences and whether they are appropriately clustered or not (3).
+We expected the MCC scores produced by the OptiFit workflow to be similar to that of de novo clustering using the OptiClust algorithm.
 In the OptiFit workflow the test data was fit to the clustered training data for each of the 100 data splits resulting in an MCC score for each split of the data.
 In the remaining workflows, the data was only clustered once and then split into the training and testing sets resulting in a single MCC score for each method.
 Indeed, the MCC scores were similar between the OptiClust de novo (MCC = 0.884) and OptiFit self-reference workflows (average MCC = 0.879, standard deviation = 0.002).
 Consistent with prior findings, the reference-based methods produced lower MCC scores (OptiFit Greengenes MCC = 0.786; VSEARCH Greengenes MCC = 0.531) than the de novo methods (OptiClust de novo MCC = 0.884; VSEARCH de novo MCC = 0.641) (4).
 Another metric we examined for the OptiFit workflow was the fraction of sequences from the test set that mapped to the reference OTUs.
 Since sequences that did not map to reference OTUs were eliminated, if a high percentage of reads did not map to an OTU we expected this loss of data to negatively impact classification performance.
 We found that loss of data was not an issue since on average 99.8% (standard deviation = 0.68%) of sequences in the subsampled test set mapped to the reference OTUs.
-This number is higher than the average fraction of reads mapped in the OptiFit Greengenes workflow ( 96.8% +/- 3.5).
+This number is higher than the average fraction of reads mapped in the OptiFit Greengenes workflow (mean = 96.8%, standard deviation = 3.5).
 These results indicate that the OptiFit self-reference method performed as well as the OptiClust de novo method and better than using an external database.